 - 3 letters of recommendation

 For those entering the program with a bachelor’s degree, the following courses are required:

 - 6 credit hours of Econ 9413 (PhD research workshop);

 - 6 credit hours of 9000-level economics courses in one area of specialization;

 - Four other 9000-level economics courses (excluding 9090 and 9480);

 - Up to 15 credit hours of Econ 9085, Econ 9480 or other approved electives;

 - 12 or more credit hours of dissertation research (for a total of 72 credit hours).

-Courses taken to satisfy these requirements (except dissertation research) may be taken while earning an MA at MU, or, as with students entering the program with prior graduate coursework, at other accredited colleges and universities as recommended by the Graduate Studies Committee.
+Courses taken to satisfy these requirements (except dissertation research) may be taken while earning an MA at MU, or, as with students entering the program with prior graduate coursework, at other accredited colleges and universities as recommended by the Graduate School Committee.